 Structural Backfill

 Occasionally in retaining wall applications, enough space does not exist behind the face units to allow excavation for placement of geosynthetic reinforcement.
-For these instances, an SRW can still be designed using specialized structural backfill to increase the depth and mass of the facing system.
+For these instances, a gravity wall application can still be designed using specialized structural backfill to increase the depth and mass of the facing system.
 Using specialized structural backfill eliminates the use of geosynthetic reinforcement.
 The structural backfill also acts as the drainage zone for the retaining wall.

-This design approach also requires substantially less excavation than is required for geosynthetic reinforced retaining walls.
+This design approach also requires substantially less excavation than required for MSE retaining walls.
 Retaining walls using structural backfill should be designed by a qualified engineer and built by experienced contractors.
 Structural backfill is also referred to as “no-fines concrete”, “stabilized aggregate”, and “Anchorplex System®”.

-The Federal Highway Administration has developed GRS-IBS technology as an innovative and cost-effective bridge system that is an alternate option to conventional bridge construction.
-The system uses closely spaced geosynthetic reinforcement layers and compacted aggregate to directly support the bridge superstructure.
+The Federal Highway Administration has developed GRS-IBS technology as an innovative and cost-effective bridge system that is an alternative option to conventional bridge construction.
+The system uses closely spaced geosynthetic reinforcement layers and compacted aggregate to support the bridge superstructure.